astuder/MSP430-sharp-LS013B4DN02-memory-display/energia/Readme.md

 Display size
 ------------

-The library as provided is setup a screen size of 96x96 pixels.
+The library as provided is for a screen size of 96x96 pixels.
 This is the dimension of the LCDs on the BoosterPacks and compatible with any 1.35" diagonal SHARP Memory LCD (LS013B4DN01, 02 and 04).
 You can adjust this library to different display sizes by editing PIXELS_X and PIXELS_Y in SHARPMemLCDTxt.h.

 SPI
 ---